aws-samples/lambda-refarch-imagerecognition/Workshop/step-2.md

 		},
 		"Parallel": {
 			"Type": "Pass",
+			"Result": {
-			"Result": "This is a placeholder we will replace it with a Task state soon", "End": true
+				"message": "This is a placeholder we will replace it with a Parallel state soon" },
+			"End": true
 		},
 		"NotSupportedImageType": {